-The dried flowers of the blue lotus plant are smoked or steeped in a tea in order to give the user a sense of peaceful relaxation.
+The dried flowers of the blue lotus plant are smoked or steeped in a tea, or taken in a capsule form in order to give the user a sense of peaceful relaxation.
 Blue Lotus is noted for its calming euphoria, aphrodisiac qualities, and sedation.

 Blue Lotus (Nymphaea Caerulea) is also known as Blue Water Lily and the Sacred Lily of the Nile.